 There are two writers of this book: a lyricist and a scientist.
 One might think they would be at odds with each other, because they are.
 Painter’s poems are punctuated by the commentary of a highly analytic logician.
 The unremitting voice of reason is given voice, like an alien attempting a study of human emotion in the margins.
 This book is actually two books.
-You should read it with you and yourself. — Paul Legault (The Emily Dickinson Reader, The Other Poems, and The Madeleine Poems)
+You should read it with you and yourself. — Paul Legault (The Tower; Lunch Poems 2; Self Portrait in a Convex Mirror 2)

 “This book is a tonic for me as a reader and a boost in the blood for poetry.
 I adore it.” — Paula Green, NZ Poetry Shelf